 There are three types of carriages in the long-distance trains: 1st (SV), 2nd (Kupe) and 3rdclass (Platzkart).
 At some trains there are also seating carriages.
 The 1st class has two beds in one enclosed room, the 2nd class includes 2 lower beds and 2 bunk beds in one enclosed room and the 3rd class has 4 beds in a non-enclosed area.
 Read more about carriage classes at Russian trains

 Express and regular trains can be branded.
 Such trains have the modern equipment of thecars, unique design and a wide range of high-quality service.
 The trains usually have restaurant cars, the food can be also ordered and delivered to the compartments.
 The most branded trains are provided with air-conditioning,heating systems, TV sets and Internet access.
 Services include tea/coffeedelivery 3 times a day and at any time on passengers` request, supplying with refrigerated boiled water, cleaning-up the berths and providing withinformation.
 Every branded train has its unique name concerned with its route.
-For example, among the branded train on the route Moscow — Saint-Petersburg are 'Red Arrow', 'Smena', 'Two Capitals', 'Grand Express', 'Express', 'Aphanasius Nikitin'.
+For example, among the branded train on the route Moscow — Saint-Petersburg are 'Red Arrow', 'Smena', 'Grand Express', 'Express', 'Aphanasius Nikitin'.

 Another train type is high-speed train.
 The Sapsan is a new high-speed train in Russia running between Moscow and St. Petersburg.
 This train can reach speeds of up to250 km/h and is fully adapted to Russian climate.
 Number of passenger seats on the Sapsan is 554.
 The train features 2 business class carriages, 7economy class carriages and a bistro car.
 Read more about 'Sapsan' trains

 The Allegro is a Finnish-Russian high-speed train cruising daily between Helsinki and St Petersburg.
 Read more about 'Allegro' trains